Crucial Updates to Estate Tax Exemptions and the Corporate Transparency Act in 2025 - Trusts & Estates and Elder Law Newsletter

 Corporate Transparency Act

 If you have been following the changes to the Corporate Transparency Act (CTA) this year, you would be forgiven for being completely confused by where it stands.
 As a recap, the CTA is a federal law that went into effect on January 1, 2024, that mandates most businesses operating in the United States to reveal their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 There had been various legal challenges to the CTA throughout 2024, which delayed enforcement of the CTA.
 On December 26, 2024, the U.S. Court of Appeals for the Fifth Circuit paused enforcement of the CTA, which reversed an earlier decision from December 23, 2024, that reinstated the CTA.
-Thus, enforcement of the CTA is on hold until further notice.
 On December 31, 2024, the Department of Justice asked the Supreme Court to halt the injunction pending a final decision by the Fifth Circuit.
-There is no news as of this time, but we will update you if there are any further changes.
+On January 23, 2025, the United States Supreme Court agreed with the Department of Justice and issued a stay of the nationwide injunction, pending the Fifth Circuit’s decision.
+However, the Supreme Court did not issue any decisions as to the constitutionality of the CTA.
+On March 2, 2025, the Treasury Department announced that they will not be enforcing any fines for US citizens or Domestic Reporting Agencies who do not comply with the CTA, and so it seems, after all the drama from last year, the CTA is not an issue for US citizens, at least during the current Administration.

 Stay Informed